Special report - The perils of Paulson

 The problem for the 55-year-old manager: His equally daring bet that the U.S. economy and housing market would rebound strongly from the financial crisis -- a big wager that looked prescient a year ago -- isn't panning out as planned.

-Paulson's funds have amassed huge, mutual fund-style stakes in shares of financial institutions like Bank of America (BAC.N), Citigroup (C.N), Hartford Financial (HIG.N), Popular Inc. (BPOP.O) and American Capital ACAS.O.
+Paulson's funds have amassed huge, mutual fund-style stakes in shares of financial institutions like Bank of America, Citigroup, Hartford Financial, Popular Inc. and American Capital.
 But these are ringing up hefty losses.

 And with fears of a double-dip recession in the United States mounting, coupled with this month's 13 percent plunge in the S&P 500, the talk is growing on Wall Street that unless Paulson can quickly turn things around, the hedge fund king could be hit with a wave of year-end investor redemptions.